-As a San Jose resident.in your district I am concerned about the climate crisis, I urge you to reject Bloom Energy's request for an exemption from the Updated Natural Gas Infrastructure Prohibition Ordinance.
+As a [San Jose/South Bay/Bay Area] resident concerned about the climate crisis, I urge you to reject Bloom Energy's request for an exemption from the Updated Natural Gas Infrastructure Prohibition Ordinance.

 I strongly support the Updated Natural Gas Infrastructure Prohibition Ordinance.
 If not watered down, this forward-thinking ordinance will go a long way toward meeting our climate-smart goals and preserving a livable climate for all children.